Flotomate/product_docs/source/admin/it-infrastructure/email-server-config.rst

     +-----------------------------------+-----------------------------------+

--  After filling the fields, you can test the connection between the server and Flotomate using **Test Connection**.
-Flotomate warns you in case of a connection error.
+-  After filling the fields, you can test the connection between the server and Motadata using **Test Connection**.
+Motadata warns you in case of a connection error.

 -  Add any email addresses that you want to ignore (don’t want to receive emails from) in the **Ignore Email Addresses** field.
 Use **Update** to save your changes.

-Flotomate gives you two email fields one for outgoing and the other for incoming.
+Motadata gives you two email fields one for outgoing and the other for incoming.
 If you want, you can use two different addresses for outgoing and incoming.
 You can use the **Email Server Configuration** page to edit your settings later.